mesalock-linux/mesalock-distro/README.md

 ## Contributing

 MesaLock Linux is very young and at an early stage.
-Some important components are still missing.
-Building a safe and secure Linux distro relies on the whole community.
-You are very welcome to contribute to the MesaLock Linux project.
+Some important components are still missing or work-in-progress.
+Building a safe and secure Linux distro relies on the whole community, and you are very welcome to contribute to the MesaLock Linux project.

 You can get involved in various forms:

   - Improving MesaLock Linux: building process, integration issues, etc.
   - Contributing to core packages of MesaLock Linux: minit, mgetty, etc.
-  - Writing system tools with security in mind: tools written in memory safe language such as Rust and Go.
+  - Writing system tools with security in mind: tools written in memory safe languages such as Rust and Go.

 ## Maintainer